Recurrence for semi-decompositions: Introduction

 Note that all incomparable relations except one between equicontinuity and distal property in Figure~\ref{Fig:implications02} are shown in the previous theorem.
+Moreover, Figures~\ref{Fig:implications}--\ref{Fig:implications03} demonstrate the difference between the concepts for group actions and those for semigroup actions.

 The present paper consists of four sections.
 In the next section, as preliminaries, we recall fundamental concepts and introduce semi-decomposition for a unified discussion for decompositions.
 In \S~\ref{sec:main}, we define variants of recurrence for semi-decomposition.
-Theorem~\ref{lem:equi001}, Theorem~\ref{lem:equi2R_metric} and more general statements are demonstrated.
+Theorem~\ref{th:equi_decomp} and Theorem~\ref{th:equi} are demonstrated.
 In the final section, we demonstrate Theorem~\ref{th:incomparable_semi} by constructing examples.